-Large crowds turned out Sunday at a drive-by rally in support of a 13-year-old B.C. girl seen being attacked in a video shot on school grounds, to show her she has the community’s backing and that bullying will not be tolerated.
+On Sunday, a large crowd turned out at a drive-by rally near the Mission raceway in support of a 13-year-old transgender Mission student seen being attacked in a video shot on school grounds.

-The incident happened on Monday Jan.
+The incident that prompted the rally happened on Monday, Jan.
 11 at Ecole Heritage Park Middle School in Mission.

 Two teen girls were arrested last week, after the video circulated on social media.
 Two people can be seen kicking and punching the victim, while a crowd of onlookers laughs, jeers and encourages them.